A guide to Walnut Creek ADU building regulations in California

 - Future upgrade opportunities

-Frequently asked questions about what you can build in Walnut Creek
+Frequently asked questions about what you can build in Walnut Creek, based on state and local regulations.

 Can I build an ADU on my property in Walnut Creek?